Royal prerogative of mercy

-In the English and British tradition, the royal prerogative of mercy is one of the historic royal prerogatives of the British monarch, by which he can grant pardons (informally known as a royal pardon) to convicted persons.
+In the English and British tradition, the royal prerogative of mercy is one of the historic royal prerogatives of the British monarch, by which they can grant pardons (informally known as a royal pardon) to convicted persons.
 The royal prerogative of mercy was originally used to permit the monarch to withdraw, or provide alternatives to, death sentences; the alternative of penal transportation to "partes abroade" (lands overseas) was used since at least 1617.
 It is now used to change any sentence or penalty.
 A royal pardon does not overturn a conviction.

 In modern times, by constitutional convention, the prerogative is exercised by the Sovereign on ministerial advice.
 Those responsible for recommending its exercise are: